(insulin glargine and lixisenatid) Injection, for Subcutaneous Use

-- Do not use SOLIQUA 100/33 past the expiration date printed on the label of the carton and pen.
+- Do not use SOLIQUA 100/33 past the expiration date printed on the carton and pen label.

 - Do not store the SOLIQUA 100/33 pen with the needle attached.
 If the needle is left on, this might lead to contamination and cause air bubbles which might affect your dose of medicine.